-Here Are 4 Populist Tax Reforms Trump Could Adopt If He Really Cared About Working People
+Here Are 4 Populist Tax Reforms Trump Could Have Adopted If He Really Cared About Working People

+After President Donald Trump’s failure to repeal the Affordable Care Act, cutting taxes became a do-or-die affair.
+Deep-pocketed donors threatened to cut the party off entirely unless the GOP reduced taxes.

+From the beginning, however, Trump has framed so-called tax reform not as a sop to donors but as a necessary step to restoring American competitiveness and lifting the fortunes of ordinary Americans.

-To hear President Donald Trump tell it, the United States’ tax burden is a major impediment to economic growth.
-In a speech in Springfield, Missouri, on Wednesday, Trump framed his plan to dramatically lower corporate and individual tax rates as a coup for ordinary Americans, whose pay has stagnated in the past four decades.
+To hear Trump tell it, going back to an August speech in Springfield, Missouri, the United States’ tax burden is a major impediment to economic growth.

-In fact, the evidence suggests that Trump’s tax cuts would line corporate CEOs’ pockets, while depleting the Treasury and doing little, if anything, to boost working class Americans’ bottom line.
+In fact, the evidence suggests that Trump’s tax cuts would line corporate CEOs’ pockets while depleting the Treasury and doing little, if anything, to boost working class Americans’ bottom line.

 “Trump’s plan would double down on the anti-populist features of the current system,” said Matthew Gardner, a senior fellow at the progressive Institute on Taxation and Economic Policy.

-Here are some ideas Trump could get behind if he is really interested in championing working people.
+Here are some ideas Trump could have gotten behind if he were really interested in championing working people.

 End The Rule Allowing Foreign Firms To Stash Money Abroad

-Note: This article was initially published in August.
-It has been updated to reflect the passage of a tax bill in both houses of Congress.